 DFIR 350 Internet Based Internet Examinations

 Prerequisite: EnCase v7 DF210 or EnCE Certification.
 Advance preparation for this course is not required.
 This hands-on course involves practical exercises and real-life simulations.
 The class focuses on the forensic evidence located on the computer belonging to the suspect and /or victim - not online or cyber investigations.
-Email files and the Internet are cornerstones of consumer and business computer use.Register Now
+Email files and the Internet are cornerstones of consumer and business computer use.Coming soon!

 DF410 EnCase Examinations of NTFS

 This hands-on course involves technical information and practical exercises about the NT File System (NTFS).
 The class addresses the technical aspects of NTFS, including an in-depth analysis of the Master File Table ($MFT) and its components.
 Students will locate and recover valuable NTFS artifacts and understand their evidentiary value.
-The structure of the NTFS directory will be examined and parsed.Register Now
+The structure of the NTFS directory will be examined and parsed.Coming soon!

 DF420 Macintosh Examinations with Encase